 CCBI Director: Moira McQueen, LL.B, M.Div., Ph.D.

-After her Master of Divinity Degree from the Faculty of Theology, University of St. Michael’s College and the Toronto School of Theology, she earned a PhD in moral theology, also from St. Michael’s.
-She has been teaching moral theology at the Faculty of Theology since 1994, and has written and co-authored several articles in bioethics, fundamental ethics and other areas.
-Her book Bioethics Matters was published by Novalis in 2008 and the revised edition in 2011.
-She is interested in the interdisciplinary aspects of theology, law and medicine as they apply in daily life.
+After her Master of Divinity Degree from the Faculty of Theology, University of St. Michael’s College and the Toronto School of Theology, she graduated with a PhD in moral theology, also from St. Michael’s.
+She has been teaching moral theology at St Michael’s Graduate Faculty of Theology in the University of Toronto since 1994, and has written and co-authored many articles and book chapters in bioethics, fundamental ethics and other areas.
+Her book Bioethics Matters was updated and republished in 2011 and she is currently working on a book on moral distinctions.

-Dr. McQueen was appointed Executive Director of the Canadian Catholic Bioethics Institute in July, 2004.
-The Institute has a mandate to conduct research and education in bioethics from a Roman Catholic perspective, and pursues bioethical issues in palliative and end of life care, reproductive technologies, stem cell experimentation and regenerative medicine, genetics, mental health and other current areas.
+Dr McQueen was appointed Executive Director of the Canadian Catholic Bioethics Institute in July, 2004.
+The Institute, chaired by Cardinal Collins, has a mandate to conduct research and education in bioethics from a Roman Catholic perspective, and pursues bioethical issues in palliative and end of life care, reproductive technologies, stem cell experimentation and regenerative medicine, genetics, transgender issues and other current areas.

-Dr. McQueen is deeply involved in community education through CCBI’s courses in bioethics for parishes, and through training and consultancy sessions with school boards, health care institutions, priests’ seminars, conferences, lectures and media appearances.
+As Executive Director, she is deeply involved in community education through CCBI’s courses in bioethics for parishes across the country, and through lecturing and consultancy sessions with school boards, health care institutions, priests’ seminars, conferences, and through media appearances.
+She is frequently consulted by the Canadian Conference of Catholic Bishops.

 Bridget Campion is a bioethicist and researcher with the Canadian Catholic Bioethics Institute at the University of St. Michael’s College in Toronto and former Associate Dean of Studies at Sacred Heart of Peterborough.
 For many years she worked as a clinical ethicist in hospitals in Toronto and continues to practise as a health care ethics consultant, researching, writing, and lecturing about issues in bioethics.
 Her current interests include social justice and health care, particularly the social determinants of health and their effects on the wellbeing of individuals and communities.